keys icon

 What does this calculator not include?

-Your actual mortgage payments may end up being different to this sum as the calculator doesn’t take your personal circumstances into consideration.
-For example, the type of mortgage you choose, the loan-to-value you require, your financial situation and your credit history will all affect the interest charged by the lender, and so the amount you need to pay each month.
+• your personal circumstances.
+The type of mortgage you choose, the loan-to-value you require, your financial situation and your credit history will all affect the interest charged by the lender, and so the amount you need to pay each month.

 Should I speak to a mortgage broker?